eduhds/react-native-ios-alert-toast/README.md

 React Native wrapper for iOS [AlertToast](https://github.com/elai950/AlertToast).

 > This library is only for iOS but will not break on Android!
+> If you need support for both, there are several libs for that.

 <p align="center">
     <img src="./example.gif" style="display: block; margin: auto;" width="180"/>